SamBailey6194/pointless_impressions/docs/markdowns/PRODUCTION.md

 1. Ensure env.production is set up and has the relevant variables

+2. In the venv ensure you run `pip freeze > requirements.txt` or `pip3 freeze > requirements.txt` this will ensure the requirements.txt is up to date.

 3. Ensure your Dockerfile.production and production-entrypoint.sh are correctly configured.

-2. Build and start staging the containers
+4. Build and start staging the containers

     ```bash
     docker compose -f docker-compose.production.yml up --build -d
     ```

-3. Verify they are running
+5. Verify they are running

     ```bash
     docker ps
     ```

+6. Create a superuser for the Django Admin by:

+    1. Ensure you are in your venv

+        ```bash
+        source .venv/bin/activate  # Linux/Mac
+        .venv\Scripts\activate     # Windows
+        ```

+    2. Typing:

+        ```bash
+        python manage.py createsuperuser
+        ```

+        If python doesn't work ensure you can run this as:

+        ```bash
+        python3 manage.py createsuperuser
+        ```

+    3. Enter the username

+    4. Enter an email

+    5. Enter a password

-4. Ensure you have Heroku CLI installed, you can check by typing.
+7. Ensure you have Heroku CLI installed, you can check by typing.

     ```bash
     heroku --version